BBC News at Five: Format

 The weather updates were generally presented from the screen away from the main desk.
 Sports updates were presented from the BBC Sport Centre at MediaCityUK, Salford.
-The Film Review appeared during the programme on Fridays between 5:45 pm and 6:00 pm, and is presented by the anchor and a film critic, usually Mark Kermode, from the main desk, however the background and lighting changes to resemble a cinema effect.
-It features reviews of all the week's main releases.
+The Film Review appeared during the programme on Fridays between 5:45 pm and 6:00 pm, and is presented by, usually, Gavin Esler or Jane Hill and a film critic, usually Mark Kermode, from the main desk, however the background and lighting changes to resemble a cinema effect.
+It featured reviews of all the week's main releases.